V4ldum/V4ldum/README.md

 ## About Me

 <p>Ex OSCP-certified cybersecurity consultant, I currently work as a freelance software engineer.
-I have a broad technical range and am often learning new technologies.</p>
+I work primarily with Rust and Flutter.</p>
+<p>Portfolio: <a href="https://portfolio.valdum.dev">portfolio.valdum.dev</a></p>
 <p>If you want to contact me for a freelancing mission, feel free to email me at <a href="mailto:freelance@mail.valdum.dev">freelance@mail.valdum.dev</a></p>
 <p>Have fun browsing my projects !</p>